joshbegley/nyt-latest/README.md

 **A New Pregnancy and an Oprah Interview, Refocus a Spotlight on Harry and Meghan**\
-`Buckingham Palace is steeling itself for embarrassing revelations, and there’s griping a foot in the British press.`\
+`Buckingham Palace is steeling itself for embarrassing revelations, and there’s griping afoot in the British press.`\
 https://nytimes.com/2021/02/17/world/europe/harry-meghan-oprah-interview.html?searchResultPosition=1

 **How Do Pop Stars Come to TikTok?
 Hat in Hand, Grasping at Buzz**\